x-limitless-x/blakedrumm.com/_posts/2023-10-31-scom-scheduled-reports-perfconnection-error.markdown

 ---
 layout: post
 date:   '2023-10-31 17:54:02 -0500'
-title:  "SCOM Scheduled Reports Fail with PerfConnectionString or StateConnectionString Error"
+title:  "SCOM Scheduled Reports Fail with AlertConnectionString, PerfConnectionString, or StateConnectionString Error"
 categories: troubleshooting guides operationsManager
 author: blakedrumm
 thumbnail: /assets/img/posts/scom-reports-perfconnection-error.png
 toc: true

 summary: >-
-  This article explains how to resolve the 'PerfConnectionString' or 'StateConnectionString' error that occurs when running scheduled reports in SCOM 2016, 2019, or 2022.
+  This article explains how to resolve the 'AlertConnectionString', 'PerfConnectionString', or 'StateConnectionString' error that occurs when running scheduled reports in SCOM 2016, 2019, or 2022.

-keywords: scom, perfconnectionstring error, stateconnectionstring error, scheduled reports fail, scom 2016, scom 2019, scom 2022
+keywords: scom, alertconnectionstring error, perfconnectionstring error, stateconnectionstring error, scheduled reports fail, scom 2016, scom 2019, scom 2022
 permalink: /blog/scheduled-reports-perfconnection-error/
 ---

 ## :warning: Symptoms

 In SCOM 2016, 2019, or 2022, scheduled reports fail to run.
-If you check report status by opening the Scheduled Reports view in the Operations Console, the status message says, “Default value or value provided for the report parameter 'PerfConnectionString' is not a valid value.” or “Default value or value provided for the report parameter 'StateConnectionString' is not a valid value.”
+If you check report status by opening the Scheduled Reports view in the Operations Console, the status message shows one of the following:
+- “Default value or value provided for the report parameter 'AlertConnectionString' is not a valid value.”
+- “Default value or value provided for the report parameter 'PerfConnectionString' is not a valid value.”
+- “Default value or value provided for the report parameter 'StateConnectionString' is not a valid value.”

 ## :bulb: Cause